 You may find that the FC takes longer to set than normal concrete.
 The Fc agents tend to have a retarding effect.

 Keep the poured form wet, or do not let it go dry, cover what you poured.
 Even if this is a whole house!
 Do not let go dry!
 You can also keep it wet after it has set with sprinkling water onto it.
 If you make blocks cover them until you take them out of the mould, then wrap the blocks in cling wrap.
 Leave them to cure for at least a week, four weeks is better.
 This curing process will go on for years.

 The rules for curing FC are the same as for “normal” concrete, go to https://www.wikihow.com/Cure-Concrete

 Some more on this, 8 pages and some interesting points.

 This is best done when it is set enough to holds its own shape and strong enough to withstand the force you may put on it when removing the form.

-This can vary from a couple of hours to more than a day.
-This depends on the ambient temperature.
+This can vary from a couple of hours to more than 3 days.
+This depends on the retarding effect and the ambient temperature.